 - Autosave Interval: 5 minutes – Instead of keeping 1 minute, make it 5 minutes.

 - Custom Login URL: Add a unique URL – To improve security, you can add a custom login URL.
+If you use a custom login URL, you can choose the behavior of the default login URL as one of these: displaying a custom message, 404 page template, Home URL, or Local redirect.

 Once you have completed configuring this, move to the next step.

-- JavaScript optimization
+JavaScript

 - Defer JavaScript: Enable – It can fix render-blocking JavaScript.